How the Inquiry operates

 Introduction to the Inquiry’s Terms of Reference

-The Scottish COVID-19 Inquiry's Terms of Reference list 12 areas it is investigating, to establish lessons learned and make recommendations for the future.
-The areas cover various aspects of health, social care, education and certification, young people, and business and welfare support in Scotland.
+The Scottish COVID-19 Inquiry's Terms of Reference are set by Scottish Ministers and list 12 areas it has the power to investigate, to establish lessons learned and make recommendations for the future.
+The areas cover various aspects of:

 Before setting up the Scottish COVID-19 Inquiry, Scottish Ministers consulted on the Terms of Reference and a consultation report was published.